 A ‘green card’ is an international insurance certificate that says you have the minimum level of cover required.
 If you’re planning on driving in the EU, you may need to apply for a green card to drive under your UK policy from January 2021 – at least a month in advance of your trip.

 Renting a car abroad wouldn’t require a green card.

 Green cards are issued by insurers so get in touch with us a month before you travel and we’ll post you one.
 It’s free to get a green card.

 You’d need a green card for driving in all EU countries – the vast majority of continental Europe, as well as crossing the Irish border by road.

 In May 2018, UK and EU insurers agreed to waive the need for green cards, but this hasn’t been passed into EU legislation by the European Commission because a deal hasn’t been agreed.

-The likelihood of no deal and therefore the need for green cards is still up in the air but we’ll update our FAQs as soon as we know.
+The likelihood of the need for green cards is still up in the air but we’ll update our FAQs as soon as we know.